timoxley/npm-tutor/chapters/npm-workshop-install/exercises/install-save/Readme.md

 # npm install --save #

-Use npm install --save to install the 'once' module in the current directory.
+Specify once as a dependency in the current package.json.

 Run verify to proceed!